-Film maker, actor, Unitec lecturer and film-school tutor Sima Urale arrived in New Zealand from Samoa as a small child, living with her family in Wellington.
+Film maker, actor and film-school tutor Sima Urale arrived in New Zealand from Samoa as a small child, living with her family in Wellington.
 After attending Toi Whakaari New Zealand Drama School and acting in productions at Circa and Downstage, Urale made the short film O tamaiti (1996), about a child’s experience of caring for siblings in a new country.
 It won numerous awards, including the Silver Lion at the Venice Film Festival.
 Her other films include the documentary Velvet dreams (1997) and the feature film Apron strings (2008).

 Urale’s siblings include Makerita Urale (a documentary and music-video maker, theatrical producer and writer) and King Kapisi (Bill Urale, hip-hop recording artist).